brguru90/seller_app_assignment/Readme.md

 ```

-### Note: only the poc for auction, bid flow & user identification is implemented
+### Note: only the poc for auction, bidding flow & simple user identification is implemented